Pemulwuy: Spearing of McIntyre

 On 9 December 1790, a shooting party left for Botany Bay, including a sergeant of marines and three convicts, including Governor Phillip's gamekeeper John McIntyre.
 According to Watkin Tench:

 About one o’clock, the sergeant was awakened by a rustling noise in the bushes near him, and supposing it to proceed from a kangaroo, called to his comrades, who instantly jumped up.
 On looking about more narrowly, they saw two natives with spears in their hands, creeping towards them, and three others a little farther behind.
 As this naturally created alarm, McIntyre said, "don’t be afraid, I know them", and immediately laying down his gun, stepped forward, and spoke to them in their own language.
 The Indians, finding they were discovered, kept slowly retreating, and McIntyre accompanied them about a hundred yards, talking familiarly all the while.
 One of them now jumped on a fallen tree and, without giving the least warning of his intention, launched his spear at McIntyre and lodged it in his left side.
 The person who committed this wanton act was described as a young man with a speck or blemish on his left eye.
 That he had been lately among us was evident from his being newly shaved.

 The group was pursued by the settlers with muskets, but they escaped.
 McIntyre was taken back to the settlement, gravely wounded.
-Tench suspected that McIntyre had previously killed Aboriginal people, and noted the fear and hatred that the Aboriginal people, including Bennelong (an Aboriginal man whom Governor Phillip had captured, in the hope of interaction with the Aboriginal people) showed towards him.